TeamLogic IT Franchise Review: Q&A With Dwight and Allison Blankenship

 Allison: The emphasis on managed services is a strategic move for TeamLogic.

 Dwight: The managed IT customer tends to be a totally different customer profile.
 Break-fix people usually wait for a problem to occur — they might occasionally sign up for some monthly maintenance to try to regularize their IT budget.
-Larger companies and those with more high-level professionals cannot afford to have IT problems — they want to avoid them altogether — and they realize they can sign up for a manage services contract for a lot less money than having their own full-time IT professional on staff, and by working with TeamLogic IT, they get access to a network of 200 technicians, so there aren’t gaps in knowledge.
+Larger companies and those with higher-level professionals cannot afford to have IT problems — they want to avoid them altogether — and they realize they can sign up for a manage services contract for a lot less money than having their own full-time IT professional on staff.
+By working with TeamLogic IT, they get access to a network of 200 technicians, so there aren’t gaps in knowledge.

 Who is your ideal customer?